 One simple ingredient that, when roasted, enhances your meal with abundant vibrancy and a complexity that will make you wonder what other depths our vegetables have been hiding from you all along.

-Since roasted red peppers keep well in the fridge, you can roast a large batch of them in your oven to have on hand for sprucing up an array of recipes – from pizzas and pastas, to sandwiches, salads, and scrambles.
+Since roasted red peppers keep well in the fridge, like Roasted Tomatoes, you can roast a large batch of them in your oven to have on hand for sprucing up an array of recipes – from pizzas and pastas, to sandwiches, salads, and scrambles.
 (See below for even more ideas.)

 Roasting vegetables is an underutilized method for converting vegetable skeptics in many families.
 If you doubt me, I guarantee Roasted Zucchini (with Parmesan!) or even Roasted Frozen Broccoli (easiest prep ever!) will prove otherwise.